-Maintained by the Architectural Heritage Fund, the Funds for Historic Buildings website is a comprehensive guide to funding for anyone wanting to repair, restore or convert to new use historic buildings in England.
+The Architectural Heritage Fund has funding for anyone wanting to repair, restore or convert to new use historic buildings in England.
 The buildings should be listed, scheduled or in a conservation area and of acknowledged historic merit.

 It includes details of virtually all substantive funding sources which specialise in historic buildings, as well as many (including a variety of regeneration programmes) which provide funding for historic building projects within a wider remit.

 Heritage Funding Directory